-The Compensation Committee of the Board of Directors comprises Richard Beyer, Patrick Byrne, Lawrence Mondry and Robert Switz.
-Mr. Mondry is the Chairman of the Compensation Committee.
+The Compensation Committee of the Board of Directors comprises Richard M. Beyer, Robert E. Switz and MaryAnn Wright.
+Mr. Beyer is the Chair of the Compensation Committee.

 The purpose of the Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Micron Technology, Inc. (the “Company”) shall be to assist the Board in discharging its responsibilities with respect to the compensation of the Company’s officers.

 - 2.01 Appointment.
 Committee members shall be appointed by and serve at the discretion of the Board.
 The Committee shall consist of at least two members of the Board.
 Members of the Committee shall meet the criteria of this Section 2 as well as all other criteria, if any, required by the Securities and Exchange Commission (“SEC”) or the Nasdaq Global Select Market of The Nasdaq Stock Market LLC (“Nasdaq”).